-Your customers are busy and have limited attention spans as it is.
-So, with everything going on right now with the pandemic and the upcoming election, it’s harder than ever to get in front of your prospects, grab their attention and engage them.
-How do you get on their radar when they are focused on so many other things these days in addition to their business?
+Your customers are busy and have limited attention spans.
+So, with everything going on right now with the post-pandemic economy, changing administrations, rapidly-evolving technologies, etc., it’s as challenging as it’s ever been to get in front of your prospects, grab their attention and engage them.
+How do you get on their radar when they are focused on so many other things in addition to their business?

-There is a solution — using visual and interactive content in your content marketing — which can draw in your target audience more easily because this type of content can be so effortless to view and digest.
-It can also be much more interesting and even fun as there are unlimited possibilities for you to be creative.
+There is a solution — using visual and interactive content in your content marketing — which can draw in your target audience more easily because this type of content is so effortless to view and digest.
+It can also be much more interesting and even fun to develop as there are unlimited possibilities for you to be creative.

 Benefits of Creating Visual and Interactive Content

-Visual and interactive content can produce a higher rate of engagement such as increased lead generation, social media following, link building and traffic going to your website.
-It is more than just words on a page and can stir emotions and create an experience for the customer.
+Visual and interactive content can produce a higher rate of engagement, such as increased lead generation, social media following, link sharing, and traffic to your website.
+It is more than just words on a page; it can stir emotions and create an experience for the customer.

 Because visuals and interactive content are more successful at captivating and entertaining as well as educating, users are more likely to find value in it and even share it on social media.
-When your prospects have enjoyed the content you’ve provided, they are more willing to trust you and provide data on themselves — relevant data that will help you with creating more useful and targeted content for them and eventually building brand loyalty.
+When your prospects have enjoyed the content you’ve provided, they are more willing to trust you and provide data on themselves — relevant account based marketing data that will help you create more useful and targeted content for them and eventually build brand loyalty.

 Ideas for Visual and Interactive Content

 Visuals that can be either interactive or static include photos, maps, charts, graphs, timelines, and screenshots.
-When you make these visuals interactive, you truly drive customer engagement as you create a two-way experience between you as the creator and your prospect.
+When you make these visuals interactive, you truly drive customer engagement, creating a two-way experience between you, the creator, and your prospect.

 Infographics – Can be created in a variety of forms and made interactive through animation, scrolling effects and letting users highlight certain areas for more information.
 See a visually stunning interactive infographic of the “new” New York City skyline.

-Slide Shows – Can engage the user with inserted icons or hotspots that can take them to another slide or additional content.
+Slide Shows – Engage users with inserted icons or hotspots that can take them to another slide or additional content.

 Games – Leverage the popularity of video games to reach your audience with something they enjoy and love.
-Gamification is being used more and more in marketing to subtly convey sales messages while creating a fun experience for the customer.
+Gamification is increasingly used in marketing to subtly convey sales messages while creating a fun experience for the customer.
 Check out marketing game examples from gamification master, CataBoom.

 Calculators – Provide users with data or results based on their input.
 These tools are super easy for the user but are a clever strategy for conveying the benefits or outcomes of your product or service, such as ROI, cost or time savings, etc., without all the marketing speak.
 HubSpot’s budget planning calculator helps companies figure out their advertising ROI.

-Polls and Surveys – Give you a way to get data from your prospects or followers.
+Polls and Surveys – Offer a way to get data from your prospects or followers.
 The key to being successful with these is to keep them short and to reward the respondents.
 Typically, a poll is 1-2 questions while a survey has multiple questions.

 Conclusion: